-- where there are several options available and advice is needed on which one to choose, bearing in mind that the Council may not be allowed to recommend one. - when there is potential conflict between the Council and person's interests, such as advice on how assets are taken into consideration as part of the financial assessment. - when a person is to enter into a legal agreement.
+where there are several options available and advice is needed on which one to choose, bearing in mind that the Council may not be allowed to recommend one.

+- Protect, care and invest to create a better borough - when there is potential conflict between the Council and person's interests, such as advice on how assets are taken into consideration as part of the financial assessment. - when a person is to enter into a legal agreement.
 For example, the Council can provide information about the consequences of entering into a deferred payment agreement (DPA) but cannot advise whether a person should enter into it. - where a person wants advice on specific financial products to get the most out of an asset.